-We also fund the Equality Challenge Unit (ECU) to support a national programme of equality work with our colleges and universities.
+We also fund the Equality Challenge Unit (see Advance HE) to support a national programme of equality work with our colleges and universities.
 ECU oversees sector liaison groups to support students and staff; it also leads a Post-16 Sector expert group, of which SFC is a member.

 The Equality Act 2010 requires us to deliver on the Public Sector Equality Duty.
 SFC adheres to the Equality and Human Rights Commission which publishes Scotland-specific advice and guidance.